-ATI employs an "internal working group focused on cultural competence that regularly reviews ... processes and guidelines, as well as external focus groups that review... content in accordance with best practices for learning produce and assessment development.
+ATI employs an "internal working group focused on cultural competence that regularly reviews ... processes and guidelines, as well as external focus groups that review... content in accordance with best practices for learning and assessment development.
 All ATI assessment questions are reviewed for bias."
-(IIA8 01).
+(IIA8\02).

-Mendocino College meets this standard.
+The District meets the Standard.
 The only department to make use of a department wide exam uses a widely respected exam that is proven effective.